 Before moving ahead with SEO-focused web copy and content marketing, conducting thorough keyword research is essential.
 Keyword research can save you from committing costly mistakes and ensure high-quality traffic as well as high conversion rates.

-While performing keyword research for ecommerce stores, one of the most important tasks is finding relevant keywords for category and product pages.
-Relevance, ranking difficulty, and search volumeare critical factors to be considered while optimizing a page for keywords.
+While performing keyword research for eCommerce stores, one of the most important tasks is finding relevant keywords for the category and product pages.
+Relevance, ranking difficulty, and search volume are critical factors to be considered while optimizing a page for keywords.

 For this purpose, you can use a tool like the Ahrefs Keyword Explorer:

 Product pages are the last page your visitor looks at before making a purchase.
 Therefore, they can make or break your sales.
 Keep in mind, though, that for eCommerce, a product page is not the same as a landing page.

 The critical elements of a high-converting product page are:

 - Clean and simple design, with emphasis on visual hierarchy